3 Ways to Improve Indoor Air Quality

 Here are the big tasks worth tackling weekly:

 - Vacuum carpets and upholstery.
 Be sure you have a vacuum with a HEPA filter, which scoops up allergens and other irritants as well.
-We like the Panasonic MC-CG917 canister vacuum ($268.20 on Amazon), which is powerful and lightweight and comes with all the accessories you need to clean the whole house.
+We like the Miele Compact C2 Electro+ canister vacuum ($479.20 on Amazon), which is powerful and lightweight and comes with all the accessories you need to clean the whole house.
 Or if you're looking for a low-cost option, consider the Eureka Might Mite Pet Lover Canister Vacuum Cleaner ($75 on Amazon)

 - Sweep and mop hard floors.
 Depending on the type of vacuum and flooring you have, you may be able to run the vacuum over hard floors as well.
 If not, sweep or mop to pick up dust bunnies and other grime that's been tracked into the house.
 A Swiffer, certified to be asthma- and allergy-friendly by the Asthma and Allergy Foundation of America, can be a good investment.
 Its cleaning cloth picks up dirt you can then throw away without having to stir it up scooping it off the floor.